martpet/trip-pics/README.md

 ### Choose a personal subdomain

-Should be unique among other subdomains in the app.

 * Create a `.env.local` file in the repo root folder.
 * Add a `PERSONAL_SUBDOMAIN` env variable.